krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     a particular smard card reader or token if there is more than one available.  ``certid=`` and/or ``certlabel=`` may be specified to force the selection of a particular certificate on the device.
+    Specifier values must not contain colon characters, as colons are always treated as separators.
 See the **pkinit_cert_match** configuration option for more ways to select a particular certificate to use for PKINIT.

 **ENV:**\ *envvar*
     *envvar* specifies the name of an environment variable which has